jewelmoe97/Chef-for-u/README.md

 * open in localhost:3000 in browser

-* rails s to rn the backend server
+* rails s to run the backend server